You are here

 Encyclopedias for English

-Literature Resource Centre: Includes critical essays, work and topic overviews, full-text works, biographies, and more to provide a wealth of information on authors, their works, and literary movements.
-Researchers at all levels will find the information they need, with content covering all genres and disciplines, all time periods and all parts of the world. (online)
+Literature Resource Centre.
+Online.
+Includes critical essays, work and topic overviews, full-text works, biographies, and more to provide a wealth of information on authors, their works, and literary movements.
+Covers all genres and disciplines, all time periods and all parts of the world.

-The Oxford Encyclopedia of British Literature: This encyclopedia covers the entire history of literature in the United Kingdom and the Republic of Ireland in the major literary languages (Anglo-Saxon, English, Welsh, Scots, Irish, and Latin).
-It includes substantial accounts of individual authors (e.g., Spenser, Pope, Austen) and detailed histories of particular themes, movements, genres, and institutions, whose impact upon the writing or the reading of literature was significant (e.g., The Stationers' Company, the sonnet, the ‘School of Night,’ or the Sublime). (online)
+The Oxford Encyclopedia of British Literature.
+2006.
+Online.
+Covers the entire history of literature in the United Kingdom and the Republic of Ireland in the major literary languages (Anglo-Saxon, English, Welsh, Scots, Irish, and Latin).

 Why Use Books?